 The Institute for Defense and Business (IDB) has enjoyed the collaborative nature of this program, which is a result of a robust partnership that has lasted over 15 years.

-IDB administers the development and delivery of the IU-IDB SSFP curriculum in cooperation with Indiana University’s School of Global and International Studies (SGIS) and Kelley School of Business (KSB).
+IDB administers the development and delivery of the IU-IDB SSFP curriculum in cooperation with Indiana University’s Kelley School of Business (KSB) and School of Global and International Studies (SGIS).

 This program is unique in that it offers interdisciplinary perspectives and opportunities for the students to learn from.